robosac333/Proportional-Controller-Implementation-for-a-automotive-urdf-model-in-Gazebo-Rviz/README.md

   - Launches robot+lidar in the empty world, with gazebo sim paused
   - Used with open_loop_controller package to make the robot run in a straight line
-  - Command to launch:"ros2 launch car_cad subscriber.launch"
+  - Command to launch:('ros2 launch car_cad subscriber.launch')

 #How to build

-  - cd to workspace folder and run "colcon build"
+  - cd to workspace folder and run ('colcon build')
   - if everything builds successfully (unless you have dependency issues), you can run any launch files
   -
 #How to Use